gnss-sdr/gnss-sdr/README.md

 ***Example: OsmoSDR-compatible Signal Source***

-{OsmoSDR](http://sdr.osmocom.org/trac/) is a small form-factor, inexpensive software defined radio project.
+[OsmoSDR](http://sdr.osmocom.org/trac) is a small form-factor, inexpensive software defined radio project.
 It provides a driver for several front-ends, such as [RTL-based dongles](http://sdr.osmocom.org/trac/wiki/rtl-sdr), HackRF, bladeRF, etc. Note that not all the OsmoSDR-compatible devices can work as radio frequency front-ends for proper GNSS signal reception, please check the specifications.
+For suitable RF front-ends, you can use:

 ~~~~~~
 ;######### SIGNAL_SOURCE CONFIG ############